 Successful Houston Shin Splints Treatment

-First of all, I recommended a more regular course of anti-inflammatory medication.
+First of all, we recommended a more regular course of anti-inflammatory medication.
 This helps keep a consistent level of medication in the body.
 Which means your medication can do a better job of fighting and healing all that painful inflammation.
 Taking an anti-inflammatory medication only before exercise is not usually effective.